VladislavTimofeev/webApp/README.md

-# webApp
-web app on python and deploy in aws
+# Web application written in python with deployments in AWS.

+Stack :
+- python + django
+- postgres
+- aws